mysticalien/mysticalien/README.md

 ### My Projects

+- [Real-Time Chat](https://github.com/mysticalien/RealTimeChat) - A simple real-time messaging application written in Golang.
+Users can send and receive messages without refreshing the page, thanks to WebSocket technology.
 - [SimpleBash](https://github.com/mysticalien/SimpleBash) - This project is a C implementation of the cat and grep commands, two fundamental Unix utilities.
 - [Tic-Tac-Toe](https://github.com/mysticalien/tic-tac-toe) - Crafting a purrfectly charming Tic-Tac-Toe game in Python.